-Propeller steering torque will cause your boat to pull in one direction.
-This steering torque is a normal thing that results from your outboard not being trimmed so the propeller shaft is parallel to the water surface.
+Propeller steering torque will cause the boat to pull in one direction.
+This steering torque is a normal result from the outboard not trimmed so the propeller shaft is parallel to the water surface.
 The trim tab can help compensate for this steering torque in many cases and can be adjusted within limits to reduce any unequal steering effort.